 The good news is that there are ways you can prevent snoring, minimise its impact, and help yourself (and those you live with) to achieve a better night’s sleep.

+So how do you stop snoring?
 The first step is understanding why you snore in the first place.

 Why Do People Snore?